mkrishna4u/smartfwk-testauto-quickstart-windows-native-java/README.md

 This project is using following software tools:

 	> Windows Application Driver: Download URL - https://github.com/microsoft/WinAppDriver: This is a driver that communicates with application to perform operations like click, typeText etc.
 	> Windows SDK: Download - https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/ : This is used to inspect the elements on windows application.
+Use platform specific "inspect.exe" file to inspect the elements on the application.
 	> Java JDK: Download URL - http://jdk.java.net/ : Used to compile and run Java code.
 	> Apache Maven: Download URL - https://maven.apache.org/download.cgi : Used as a build tool to setup project dependencies, compile code and run testcases.